pkenrick/CV/README.md

 #### Communication

-My experience has allowed me to communicate ideas clearly and concisely, both written and verbal, to a diverse range of audiences including students, peers, clients, and senior management.
-I have had many opportunities to make presentations to small and large audiences and am confident doing so.
-Examples of such opportunities include:
+Ability to communicate ideas clearly and concisely, both written and verbal, to a diverse range of audiences including students, peers, clients, and senior management.
+These include presentations to small and large audiences.
+Past examples:

-- Deloitte - writing and making regular presentations to tax department on current tax issues, leading training sessions for graduate consultants, leading both internal and client meetings;
-- Morgan Stanley - leading both local and global conference call discussions to communicate or gather information on current projects.
+  - presenting tax initiatives to Deloitte's tax department;
+  - training sessions for graduates;
+  - leading internal/client meetings;
-- PKF International - holding meetings and conference calls with with non-native English-speakers required very clear and concise communication skills.
+  - holding meetings with non-native english speakers (colleagues and clients) while at PKF in Thailand.

 #### Project Management

-My experience (in particular at Morgan Stanley) was heavily project based, which required me to develop people, project and resource management skills, and the ability to drive problem solving initiatives.
-During my time at Morgan Stanley my team implemented a large liquidity reporting project requiring input from all parts of the business, and people situated in cities across the UK, Europe and the US.
-Such skills will be very useful in a development environment, and as a junior developer, for simply managing my own resources and task components.
+My experience (in particular at Morgan Stanley) was heavily project based, allowing me to develop:
+  - people, project and resource management skills;
+  - ability to drive problem solving initiatives in a group.

+I anticipate the ability to self manage (project components, time and resources) will be hugely important for a junior developer.

 #### Independent Learning

-My time at Morgan Stanley and at PKF International required jumping into the deep end.
-As I result I have developed an ability (and even an enjoyment of) self-learning, and seeking out necessary resources to assist my learning, along with the ability to pick up this knowledge quickly.
-These resources could be online materials, or other people in the firm with the knowledge I need.
-I feel I have also learned the limits below which self-learning is useful, as opposed to when asking for assistance is the most efficient solution for the team as a whole.
-My time at Makers has further strengthened these skills and has taught me to apply them to my new discipline.
+My time at Morgan Stanley and at PKF International required jumping into the deep end, resulting in:
+ - an enjoyment of self-learning
+ - am able to seek out necessary resources to assist my learning (bet they books online materials, or other people in the firm with the knowledge I need);
+ - ability to learn quickly in a fast-paced environment;
+ - knowing the limits below which self-learning is useful (sometimes asking for assistance is the most efficient solution for the team as a whole).

 ## Education